Progress report for ENE20-161

 Performance Target Outcomes - Farmers

 The average farmer revenue for 2020, as reported by participating managers, was $185.55.
-Producer focused training events will begin in spring 2021 to address barriers in business development, equipment needs, and other priority challenges identified by participating managers.
+Producer focused training events began in early summer 2021 to address barriers in food safety.

 - 2020 West Virginia Farmers Market Census Report (Fact Sheet)